Join 100,000+ using Download Monitor to

 - Diversify your income with tactics like upselling

-From wall decor printables to affirmation posters, people shop online for a wide range of digital art.
-If you can draw these people to your digital art store, you can translate your passion and skills into actual profits.
-Unlike physical art, there are almost no logistics to run your business here.
-Just join a digital art gallery or marketplace or set up your own store, upload your digital artwork, and you can start earning.
-Additionally, digital art sales are highly scalable, in contrast to physical artwork.
+And the good news is that, unlike physical art, there are almost no logistics to run your business here.
+Just join a digital art gallery or marketplace or set up your own store, upload your digital artwork, and start earning!

 Is it worth selling digital art?

 Just like physical artwork, digital artwork has an audience.
 Since anyone can access and own it, its reach is even greater.

 Digital art marketplaces and platforms such as Etsy have hundreds of artists earning good incomes from them.
 Many artists even run their independent digital art stores.